 To use the Drop-Down menu simply click on its Down-Arrow button, located at the right-end of the edit box, and then click on one the file names in the list of previous file names - You will need to have the SAVE AS TYPE Drop-Down menu set to All Files (*.*) in order to see all of the previous file names, if any, but you can then set SAVE AS TYPE back to Text Documents (*.txt) again in order to list previous text files only; if any (see Fig 1.9 below).

-Fig 1.8 - You can overwrite an existing file by clicking on its file name in the file requester and then on the SAVE button
+Fig 1.7 - An existing file can be overwritten by clicking on its file name in the file requester and then on SAVE

 If you were using Wordpad (ACCESSORIES >> WORDPAD) instead of Notepad you simply save the current wording inside the Wordpad program by selecting its SAVE AS menu and then clicking on the PLAIN TEXT DOCUMENT menu-item.

-Fig 1.10 - Save the current wording inside Wordpad program as a TEXT File (.txt file) using the PLAIN TEXT DOCUMENT menu-item
+Fig 1.9 - Save the current wording inside Wordpad as a TEXT (.txt) File using the PLAIN TEXT DOCUMENT menu-item

 Now that you know how to save the current wording within Notepad as a TEXT (Text Documents) File, called Test (file name extension .txt), that is stored (saved) inside the current folder (i.e. inside the DOCUMENTS folder) you may want to save that text file, and any future text file, inside another folder.
 At the moment all text files will by default (normal behaviour) be saved inside the DOCUMENTS folder, which is a sub-folder inside the USER NAME folder (i.e. in the John user name folder).
 To change the folder that is currently being used for saving text files (by the SAVE AS file requester) you need to know how to navigate to another folder.
 And the following examples show the three main ways of folder, SAVE AS file requester, navigation.